 If your parent’s death was situational, you might fixate on actions you could have taken or activities you could have done differently that may have affected the outcome.
 I.e., “If I had gone to buy the groceries instead of them, they might not have died in a car accident.”

 This way of thinking is normal, but it is best not to dwell in it for too long.
 When you find yourself thinking about the “what-ifs,” remind yourself that there is no way to reverse time and that the results might have been the same regardless of what you could have done differently.
 You are not responsible for your parent’s death.

 You may become despondent and lose interest in activities that you regularly enjoy.
-You may lose your appetite and feel the desire to physically isolate yourself from friends and family.
+You may lose your appetite and feel the desire to isolate yourself from friends and family physically.

 If your depression worsens after spending an extended period of time by yourself, reach out to loved ones and be sure to spend some time away from home.
 Though outings may seem like temporary distractions, they will give your brain time to process grief in sizable chunks instead of experiencing burnout from constant emotional exposure.

 This is the final stage of grief.
-After enduring the other four stages, you have accepted your loss, and you are able to move forward with your life.
+After enduring the other four stages, you have accepted your loss, and you can move forward with your life.
 You may still feel sad, but your emotions no longer impede your ability to function in everyday life.